hlc1209/ecem202a_project/docs/report.md

 There are many techniques to optimize the model for edge computing devices, such as quantization, quantization aware training, pruning, and so on.

 We have tried quantization aware training but did not observe any performance improvement.
-Similarly, we didn not use pruning because the current version of Tensorflow Lite Micro will not benefit from pruning, i.e., the latency will not decrease.
+Similarly, we did not use pruning because the current version of Tensorflow Lite Micro will not benefit from pruning, i.e., the latency will not decrease.

 For the quantization part, we quantize not only the weights and biases but also the input and output of the model.
 Both are quantized to 8-bit.